 We aim to play a leading part in actively reducing the stigma surrounding periods through awareness and womens’ experiences being shared widely.

 Why Dignity is changing the game for periods

 Dignity was founded on a mission to provide access to sanitary items for all women in New Zealand.

 There are tampon and pad delivery services in New Zealand, so why hadn't we signed up to one already?
 It solves the issue we thought there was.
 However the issue with sanitary products and periods is the unfairness of having to have one at all.
 It is a burden both financially and physically.

-We wanted women to have Dignity.
-So we created it.
+We wanted women to have Dignity – So we created it.

 The world of work over the past three decades has seen an exponentially increase in female participation.
 Working women spend over 30% of their time in the workplace.
 Wellbeing in the workplace has become a greater focus in the past year with initiatives like workplace yoga offering ways to enhance the employee experience.
 Spotlight on diversity and inclusion in the workplace has seen the introduction of unconscious bias training and blind shortlisting being introduced.

 But where does this all fit together?
-Women in the workplace, well being and diversity all wrapped into a tanigble initiative.
+Women in the workplace, wellbeing and diversity all wrapped into a tanigble initiative.

 We provide sanitary items to businesses who then supply the items freely to their female employees; we also give away the equivalent to secondary school students in need by supporting schools throughout New Zealand.
 Our customers Flick and Xero have found a 82% increase in personal support felt by their female employees with Dignity.

 But it's not all about the numbers, it's about the support it provides female employees.
 Progressive, inclusive businesses understand that providing sanitary items to their female employees is just like provide coffee when some people are caffeine free or having hand towels in the bathroom – it's just another office consumable.